Rajon010/ITCT-final/README.md

     * Its lower bound: I've already proved that JSD(P1, P2, ..., Pn) >= 0, and the equality holds iff all Pi with alpha_i != 0 are identical.
 So you can directly use this in your slides.
 This makes the iterative rotation algorithm reasonable.
     * Its upper bound: I've already proved that JSD(P1, P2, ..., Pn) <= ln(dim(P)).
   * Affinity propagation (refer to sklearn): How does it work?
 What kind (positive semi-definite?) of similarity matrix is required if affinity='precomputed'.
+    * No need to specity the number of clusters.
   * Hope we can find online or prove that the two ways listed in the website "http://scikit-learn.org/stable/modules/metrics.html" can convert a distance metric to a similarity measure, which can produce the positive semi-definite similarity matrix (if positive semi-definiteness required by kernel PCA and affinity propagation).
 Then put all the above together to conclude that similarity matrix based on JSD is reasonable.
   * Rand Index and Adjust Rand Index.
 See http://scikit-learn.org/stable/modules/clustering.html#adjusted-rand-score
 * The iterative rotation algorithm to minimize JSD(P1, P2, ..., Pn).
 I've already finished this.
 You don't need to include this in your slides.